By Marilyn Heywood Paige

 What messages will you deliver in each channel?
 Some messages are perfect for a blog post, while others are better for email.
 Write your critical outbound messages using your blueprint, format them for the delivery channel, and schedule your delivery campaigns.

 As the returns from your campaigns come in, measure their impact.
 Examine the efficacy of the distribution channels and the messages and tweak both.
 Want to know more?
-Join us for our webinar How to Get More Leads on Tuesday, August 25th at 10 AM MDT/ Noon EDT / 9 am PDT.
+View our How to Get More Leads webinar.

 Follow Paige Black On Social Media